Nessy-Nathingo/todolist/README.md

 # Todo List App
-This app allows you create and save todos
+This app allows you create and save todos.

 Todos can be edited as well as edited/modified